-Not all plants can be grown from seed.
+Not all plants can be grown from seed germination.
 In fact, many perennial plants are best propagated by taking cuttings from mature plants, and encouraging those cuttings to make their own roots.
+Propagation is the process of growing new plants from cuttings from a mother plant from which plants develop.
 This process has an additional benefit over seeds in that the daughter plants will be genetic clones of the parent plant, and therefore will maintain the same flower color and other qualities that might have been lost if grown from seed.
 Some plants, such as gardenia and elder, can be propagated by taking cuttings at any time of year.
 Most plants, however, have best success when cuttings are taken at certain growth stages.

 Different Types of Cuttings and Timing for Making Them